 TSA provides a system for industry to screen 100 percent of cargo transported on passenger aircraft.

-The security sensitive version of the document serves as an official guide for regulated parties to use when procuring screening equipment in accordance with TSA-approved security programs.
-Any technology purchased from this list must be utilized in accordance with measures outlined in a screener’s Standard Security Program.
+TSA requires regulated parties to screen cargo using approved screening methods.
+To support compliance with this requirement, TSA periodically provides a list of air cargo screening technology that has been assessed by TSA.
+There are two lists, a version that must be protected as containing Security Sensitive Information (SSI) and a non-SSI list.
+The non-SSI air cargo screening technology list provides industry partners interested in screening cargo an opportunity to review the current qualified cargo screening technologies.
+The SSI version of the document serves as an official guide for regulated parties to use when procuring screening equipment in accordance with TSA-approved security programs.
+Any technology purchased from this list must be utilized in accordance with measures identified in a TSA Standard Security Program.
 This list does not apply to equipment owned by TSA or equipment used in TSA-sponsored tests or test beds.
-Industry partners may request the secured version after they are approved as a certified cargo screening facility.
+Industry partners may request the secured version after they are approved.

 The technology list is divided into three sections: